 Try as he might to not offend Mademoiselle Lambercier again, the day came when Rousseau did.
 However, he claimed that the repetition of the offense was not his fault, but repeating the offense again caused Mademoiselle Lambercier to realize that spanking had not accomplished her goal, and so she “declared that it tired her too much, and that she would abandon it.”

-Rousseau, having recognized this sexual desire for spanking, fought against the feeling.
+Jean-Jacques Rousseau, having recognized this sexual desire for spanking, fought against the feeling.
 He further maintained that he kept himself “free from every taint until the age when the coldest and most sluggish temperaments begin to develop.”
 At that time, his desires claimed his imagination, which was set on fire:

 “I devoured with burning glances all the pretty women I met; my imagination unceasingly recalled them to me, only to make use of them in my own fashion, and to make of them so many Mlles.
 Lambercier.”

-Rousseau’s desire followed him into adulthood and he maintained that “this curious taste, always abiding with me and carried to depravity and even frenzy, preserved my morality, which it might naturally have been expected to destroy.”
+His desire followed him into adulthood and he maintained that “this curious taste, always abiding with me and carried to depravity and even frenzy, preserved my morality, which it might naturally have been expected to destroy.”
 Rousseau also admitted:

 “In my foolish fancies, in my erotic frenzies, in the extravagant acts to which they sometimes led me, I had recourse in my imagination to the assistance of the other sex, without ever thinking that it was serviceable for any purpose than that for which I was burning to make use of it.
 In this manner, then, in spite of an ardent, lascivious and precocious temperament, I passed the age of puberty without desiring, even without knowing of any other sensual pleasures than those of which Mademoiselle Lambercier had most innocently given me the idea.”

-Rousseau maintained that he was shy and “unenterprising with women.”
+Jean-Jacques Rousseau maintained that he was shy and “unenterprising with women.”
 He had no courage and claimed he spent his life wanting to be spanked but that he was too “bashful” to declare his unorthodox desires to a woman.

 “To lie at the feet of an imperious mistress, to obey her commands, to ask her forgiveness – this was for me a sweet enjoyment; and, the more my lively imagination heated my blood, the more I presented the appearance of a bashful lover.”